Benefits of Choosing AAA Exterminating:

 Cicada killer wasps dig underground burrows where they can leave food for their young.
 While not aggressive, their stings are meant to paralyze cicadas and are fairly painful.
 Where cicada killers cause the most damage is with their tunnels, which are extensive and displace several pounds of dirt.
 If located near tiled patios or gardens, they can cause structural damage and stunt plant growth.
 Proper pest control is a must to avoid problems early on.

 Clover mites are tiny pests that feed on plants and occasionally invade homes.
-However, clover mites that infest homes will reproduce and quickly parish because they are unable to properly survive in indoor conditions.
-They do not attack people, but can cause quite a nuisance if they are able to reproduce inside your home.
+However, clover mites that infest homes will reproduce and quickly perish because they are unable to properly survive in indoor conditions.
+They do not attack people but can cause quite a nuisance if they are able to reproduce inside your home.

 Clover mites are larger than most mites that feed on plants, measuring in at about 0.75 mm long.
 They have an elongated first pair of legs and are identified by their “greenish” coloring.
 You will likely find these mites on windowsills on the sunny side of a home, and they will move incredibly quickly if spotted.
 For assistance eliminating and preventing clover mites, call AAA Exterminating today.